Larqqa/Fruits/readme.md

-# Fruit layout
+# Fruits

-Pure HTML, CSS & JavaScript box-grid  with fruit and transitions 😀
+match three fruits game made with pure HTML, CSS & JavaScript

+The grid could also be used as a showcase layout for products or something else cool 😀